Home

 Values: 15L, 25L, 60L, 110L

 Antoninus was known for his theological learning and assisted as a papal theologian at the Council of Florence.
-His most known works are Summa Theologica Moralis (printed in 1477) and Summa Confessionalis (printed in 1472).
-His writings come about 250 years after Thomas Aquinas’s writing, so he was a considered the most famous modern theologian of the 15th Century.
+His most famous works were printed after his death: Summa Theologica Moralis (printed in 1477) and Summa Confessionalis (printed in 1472).
+His writings come about 250 years after those of Thomas Aquinas’s, so he was considered the most famous modern theologian of the 15th Century.
 His specialty was analyzing matters of conscience with great care and patience.
 But, when he knew where the truth was, he was unwavering in this resolve to have virtue prevail.
 He also wrote books for the spiritual development of the clergy and the laity.
 Parts of his moral theological works involved economics and the use of wealth.

 Saint Antoninus was consecrated Archbishop of Florence on March 13, 1446.
 He carried out his duties with vigor and humility, but he shrugged off the trappings of clericalism.
 As a Bishop, his lived as a poor man giving example to the importance of thinking about and giving to the poor.